 - Voluntary Administration and Deed of Company Arrangement.

-- Explain the different types of recoverable transactions and be able to identify those transactions from a set of facts.
+- Explain the different types of recoverable transactions and be able to identify those transactions.

 - Adjudicate on the proofs of debt, explain the type of supporting documentation required for proofs of debt, rank the creditors claims in order of priority, explain the process to declare a dividend, and calculate available funds.

-- Explain the importance of the proper handling of creditor queries and be able to respond to a range of common creditor queries.
+- Explain creditors right to request information and meetings and the importance of the proper handling of creditor queries.

-- Give brief explanations on lodgments with ASIC using EXAD, time recording, filing systems, file notes, insolvency accounting systems, insurance and FEG, and
+- Give brief explanations on time recording, filing systems, file notes, insolvency accounting systems, insurance and FEG, and

-- Complete a Form 5602 (Receipts and Payments) and a basic ROCAP (Report on Company Activities and Property).
+- Explain how to complete Annual and End of Administration Returns and a basic ROCAP (Report on Company Activities and Property).